Pamela Sue Martin: Career

 Martin portrayed feisty and spoiled heiress Fallon Carrington Colby on the ABC nighttime soap opera Dynasty from its debut in 1981 through to the end of the fourth season in 1984.
 After Martin left (of her own accord), the character was initially portrayed as "missing and presumed dead".
 The series recast the role with actress Emma Samms at the end of the fifth season in 1985.

 Martin hosted Saturday Night Live on February 16, 1985.
 In the 2000s, she was artistic director of the Interplanetary Theater Group, in Idaho.
 Since then, she has worked sporadically in film and television.

-Martin has spoken about her struggle with interstitial cystitis.
+Other activities

+In the early 1980s, Martin enjoyed scuba diving, tennis and skiing.
 In 1984, Martin, who has long been involved in environmental causes, appeared in a public service announcement to help save pink dolphins in the Amazon River.
 The ad was directed by Clyde Lucas, who appeared on The Hardy Boys/Nancy Drew Mysteries.

+Personal life

+Martin has spoken about her struggle with interstitial cystitis.

+Relationships and family

+Martin has been married four times.
+Her first husband was Charles Gates, whom she married in 1975; they divorced in 1979.
+Her second marriage was to Jorge Brusch in 1979; the marriage lasted two years.
+After the divorce, she married Manuel Rojas; their marriage lasted for five years.
+Martin married Bruce Allen in 1990.
+This marriage lasted until 1998 and produced a son.